dguemo/Entrega_Practica3/README.md

 ```bash
 python testchess.py
 ```
-*we reccomend to use VsCode
+*we recommend to use VsCode

 3. Follow the on-screen prompts to make moves.
 Use standard algebraic notation (e.g., `e2 e4`) to specify moves.
 4. To exit the game, type `exit`.